lagodimos/fdroid-bulk-app-installer/README.md

 - python3
 - python3-venv

-From the repository directory run
+From the repository directory:

+Create a new virtual environment

 ```
 python3 -m venv venv
 ```

-to create a new virtual environment and
+and install the python modules

 ```
-pip install -r requirements.txt
+venv/bin/pip3 install -r requirements.txt
 ```

-to install the python modules

 ## Usage